programminglynx/rewarding/README.md

 # rewarding

-## The server reward mod for minetest
+## The server rewards mod for minetest

 This is the rewarding mod